 A landmark 1966 U.S. Supreme Court case, Arizona vs. Miranda, was responsible for establishing Miranda rights.
-After Ernesto Miranda, the plaintiff, confessed to robbery, kidnapping, and rape charges, the high court tossed out his confession as evidence after it was shown that he was not aware of his rights.
+After Ernesto Miranda, the plaintiff, confessed to robbery, kidnapping, and rape charges, the high court tossed out his confession as evidence after showing that he was not aware of his rights.
 As a result, he made self-incriminating statements.
 That court’s ruling now requires law enforcement officers to inform arrested people of specific facts:

-- You have the right to remain silent
+You have the right to remain silent.

-- Your words or actions may be used against you in court
+Your words or actions may be used against you in court.

-- If you can’t afford an attorney, one will be provided for you
+If you can’t afford an attorney, one will be provided for you.

 When do Miranda rights come into play?

 Police officers do not have to advise you of your Miranda rights until you are in custody.
 If they want to talk to you and ask a few questions, you are likely not in custody.
 Some police personnel will tell suspects whether they are in custody or not.
 Others will say nothing in the hopes of getting you to “spill the beans.”
 Our Felony Lawyer in Oakland, CA, shares that this is something you need to know.
 Officers often use this method to see if they can get information that can be used against you later on.
 Officers are well aware that once an individual is arrested, he or she is less likely to talk.